-- Sometimes a small water blister occurs in the center of the bump, especially in younger children.
+- Sometimes, a small water blister occurs in the center of the bump.
+This is common in younger children.

-- Itchy Insect Bites: Bites of mosquitoes, chiggers (harvest mites), fleas, and bedbugs (or bed bugs) usually cause itchy, red bumps.
+- Itchy Insect Bites.
+Bites of mosquitoes, chiggers harvest mites, fleas, and bedbugs usually cause itchy, red bumps.

-- Painful Insect Bites: Bites of horseflies, deer flies, gnats, fire ants, harvester ants, blister beetles, and centipedes usually cause a painful, red bump.
+- Painful Insect Bites.
+Bites of horseflies, deer flies, and gnats usually cause a painful, red bump.
+Fire ants, harvester ants, blister beetles, and centipedes also cause a painful, red bump.
 Within a few hours, fire ant bites can change to blisters or pimples.

 - A severe life-threatening allergic reaction is called anaphylaxis.